 Essentially, we’re hard-wired to root for love.
 We want relationships to work out, both onscreen and off.
 We want to believe couples make it, because we want to make it, too.

-Which is exactly why a film like Blue Valentine is so very hard to watch.
-Hollywood, so long complicit in the perpetual fueling of our happily-ever-after fantasies, here turns around and slaps us in our face by giving us the whole story.
-The beginningandthe end (with all the various highs and lows in between).
+Which is exactly why a film like Blue Valentine is so hard to watch.
+Hollywood, long complicit in the perpetual fueling of our happily-ever-after fantasies, here turns around and slaps us in the face.
+This time, we get the whole story.
+The beginningandthe end, along with all the highs and lows between.
 It’s draining.
 It’s painful.
 It’s heartbreaking.
 And it’s also one of the finest relationship movies I’ve ever seen.
-Not because all relationships are awful—some are, some aren’t—but rather because they are, so often, such hard work.
-And so rarely do we get to see all that tremendously hard work—the messy and complicated rollercoaster of a living, breathing relationship—onscreen.
+Not because all relationships are awful—some are, some aren’t—but rather because, so often, they’re such hard work.
+And so rarely do we get to see that tremendously hard work—the messy and complicated rollercoaster of a living, breathing relationship—onscreen.

 And that silly, stubborn part of you that refuses to let it all go.

-It’s like some old Carver story writ large on the silver screen: decent and well-intentioned people accidentally imprisoning one another; a worn-down relationship coming apart at its seams; lost souls drinking a bit too much, caring for each other deeply, but never quite seeming to get it right; an innocent child caught in the midst of two colliding parental orbits.
+It’s like an old Raymond Carver story writ large for the silver screen: Decent and well-intentioned people accidentally imprisoning one another; a worn-down relationship coming apart at its seams; lost souls drinking a bit too much, caring for each other deeply, but never quite seeming to get it right; an innocent child caught in the midst of two colliding parental orbits.

-Blue Valentine traces the flow of a particular relationship—Dean and Cindy’s—showing you it’s bright flickering beginnings and it’s sad, hollowed-out, gut-punch ending.
-It follows their courtship and conclusion in a non-linear fashion, sublime scenes of those honeymoon-lit first few moments of a new relationship, alternating with the burdensome, claustrophobically sad scenes from that same relationship’s final days.
-By doing so, the film highlights the painful inevitability of so many of those relationship dances we all try and do with partners that, in the end, are just not quite right for us—no matter how close to right they manage to seem for a time, or how promising the relationship’s start.
-It’s a seduction and a warning all at once, showing us love in the same ways that Trainspotting showed us heroin: how magical and soaring that first high, how awful and destructive that final crash.
+Blue Valentine traces the flow of a particular relationship, showing you it’s bright flickering beginnings and it’s sad, hollowed-out, gut-punch ending.
+It follows Dean and Cindy’s courtship and conclusion in a non-linear fashion, alternating sublime scenes of their honeymoon-lit start together with claustrophobically sad scenes from the relationship’s final days.
+By doing so, the film highlights the painful inevitability of so many of these relationship dances we all try to do with partners that, in the end, are just not quite right for us, no matter how promising the relationship’s start.
+Blue Valentine is a seduction and a warning all at once, showing us the allure and danger of love in much the same way Trainspotting showed us heroin—how magical and soaring that first high, how awful and destructive the crash.

-Yet we all try to recapture the magic of love’s first high in some way.
-And it’s not hard to see why: it’s a magic that moves mountains, creates great art, and starts wars; a magic that allows us to go on, literally—creating new life while simultaneously making our own lives feel worth the living.
-At its very best, it’s a feeling of everything finally working out.
+And yet most of us try to recapture the magic of love’s first high in some way.
+I’s not hard to see why: it’s a magic that moves mountains, creates art, starts wars; a balm that allows us to go on.
+At its very best, it’s a feeling of everything, finally, working out.
 An integration.
 A completion.

 We regret being so vulnerable, putting ourselves out there, and we wonder if it’s ever worth risking ourselves, our hearts, again.
 (It is.)